hoist/hoist-js/README.md

 You should then redirect to that Url

-The user will then go to login / accept the permisions on the provider (both request access to the users Email Address)
+The user will then go to login / accept the permissions on the provider (both request access to the users Email Address)

-If they accept the permissions then they will be redirected to the origin of the /user call with the query string ?login=true If they fail then it will redirect to the orgin of the call with the query string ?login=false
+If the user accepts the permissions then they will be redirected to the origin of the /user call with the query string ?login=true
+If the user refuses then it will redirect to the orgin of the call with the query string ?login=false

-NOTE: you are expected to redirect from the /login or /user in a timely fashion as the redirect contains a time sensitive token.
+NOTE: You are expected to redirect from the /login or /user in a timely fashion as the redirect contains a time sensitive token.

 ##Data